Natiik/Natiik/README.md

 ## Hi there 👋

+🌠 **About Me**

+My name is Anastasiia.
+I am a Java Developer for Ukraine with 4 years of experince.
+I've worked for 2 products companies in IoT and Airline domains.

 <!--
 **Natiik/Natiik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.